Dear Steve, Val and all the list,

 > For the ultimate in flexibility, I could have the sign language items

 > use UTF-8; the same as the voice language sections.
-I would need to
+I

 > encode the Binary SignWriting using the UTF-8 I propose with the plane 4